-This week I had a couple of conversations both online and in real life, which finally gave me the impetus to write it
+I have been meaning to write this for a while.
+This week I had a couple of conversations with people which finally gave me the impetus to write it

 I have 4 hats: doula, antenatal and postnatal educator, babywearing instructor and healer, and therefore interact with a lot of people in these fields.
+Every single of these professions involves nurturing others.

+Many of my colleagues find it difficult to charge for what their services are worth.
 I see a lot of guilt around money, I see people not valueing themselves and the amazing work they do.

-So if you’re a doula, a babywearing instructor, an antenatal or postnatal educator, a healer, or work in a profession that involves giving a lot of yourself and you find it hard to charge for your services, please read on, because this is important.
+So if you’re a doula, a babywearing instructor, an antenatal or postnatal educator, a healer, or if you work in a profession that involves giving a lot of yourself and you find it hard to charge for your services, please read on, because this is important.

 First I would like you to ask yourself: why am I doing this?

+Set some time aside and really think about what motivates you to do this, what is the drive behind your decision to pursue this job.
+Chances is you aren’t in it to make big bucks, but because you care deeply about people and you want to help change the world.
 I find that most people who choose this field don’t usually do it because of the earning potential! (and I should know because I left a prestigious and lucrative 20 years long career in scientific research to do this myself and I sure as hell didn’t do it for the money).

 But there is a sneaky, underlying unspoken implication somewhere that if you have a job that you love and that you find completely fulfilling, somehow it’s not OK to earn money from it.
+This is just wrong.

 To make an analogy, my brother is a professional musician.
 Artists often gets asked to do things for free, or for “the exposure” or because people don’t see their work as “work” they think they are just having fun so shouldn’t expect to be paid for it.
 This is bullshit.
 This article explains it well